sejalsharma2002/profile-management-frontend/README.md

 This frontend communicates securely with the FastAPI backend using JWT authentication.

 > This project is part of a full-stack assignment.
-It demonstrates modern UI practices, client-side authentication management, responsive design, and a smooth user experience.
+It demonstrates modern UI, client-side authentication, responsive design, and smooth user experience.

 ---